-According to a study by Gerber and Green, door canvassing results in one vote per 14 houses visited.
-That in-person meeting with voters is an effective way to get out the vote is well known.
+According to a study by Gerber and Green, door-to-door canvassing results in one vote per 14 houses visited.
+That knocking doors and in-person meeting with voters is an effective way to get out the vote is well known.
 But the causes of why you must visit many houses to secure just one vote are not always so obvious.
 Some of the pertaining reasons may be:

 - The person has jumped off the fence to your opponent’s side.

 - They were not nurtured well enough by your campaign.